 This family of spiders includes species like the black widow, the brown widow and the American house spider, however, this species does not have a toxic venom like its more nefarious widowed cousins.
 Fans of the fictional hero Spiderman may recognize this spider's body shape since it is the same as the one that bites Peter Parker, imbuing him with spider powers.

 Scientific Name: Parasteatoda spp.

-Other Names: Comb-Footed Spider
+Other Name(s): Comb-Footed Spider

-Adult Size (Length): 5mm to 6mm (0.20in to 0.24in) COMPARE
+Size (Adult; Length): 5mm to 6mm (0.20in to 0.23in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.